Besov class via heat semigroup on Dirichlet spaces III: BV functions and sub-Gaussian heat kernel estimates: Examples

 We believe that stronger results are true, namely that \begin{conjecture} \ \begin{enumerate} \item On a nested fractal that is a dendrite, such as the Vicsek set, the BV space can be completely described using an analogue of Stieltjes integration along geodesics, and hence BV functions may be described as having classical distributional derivatives that are finite Radon measures. \item On the Sierpinski gasket, and certain other nested fractals, any non-constant continuous function is of infinite variation. \end{enumerate} \end{conjecture}

-We make a brief comment about fractional metric spaces that support a fractional diffusions but are not nested fractals.
-The most basic examples of such spaces are generalized Sierpinski carpets, for which there exists a unique Dirichlet form and diffusion processes, see \cite{BBKT}, and there is a comprehensive description of properties of the heat operator due to Barlow and Bass~\cite{BB89,BB99}.
-It is not difficult to use Lemma~\ref{lem:charfunctinBesov} to see that the critical exponent $\alpha_1^*\geq (d_H-d_{tH}+1)/d_W$, where $d_{tH}$ is the topological-Hausdorff dimension defined in~\cite{BBE15}.
+We make a brief comment about fractional metric spaces that support a fractional diffusion but are not nested fractals.
+The most basic examples of such spaces are generalized Sierpinski carpets, for which there exist a unique Dirichlet form and diffusion process, see \cite{BBKT}, and there is a comprehensive description of properties of the heat operator due to Barlow and Bass~\cite{BB89,BB99}.
+It is not difficult to use Lemma~\ref{lem:charfunctinBesov} to see that the critical exponent where $d_{tH}$ is the {topological-Hausdorff dimension} defined in~\cite{BBE15}.
 For the classical Sierpinski carpet $d_{tH}=\dfrac{\log 2}{\log 3}+1$ according to~\cite[Theorem 5.4]{BBE15}.
 However the Barlow-Bass theory only yields $wBE(\kappa)$ for $\kappa=d_W-d_H$, not for $\kappa= d_W-d_H + d_{tH}-1$.
-We believe equality holds in the previous expression for $\alpha_1^*$ and post an open question about the weak Bakry-\'Emery estimate at criticality.
-Note that, if $1<d_S=2\frac{d_H}{d_W}<2$, proving $wBE(\kappa)$ for $ \kappa > d_W-d_H $ would involve improving the H\"older continuity estimates for harmonic functions in~\cite{BB89,BB99,Ba98}. \begin{conjecture} We conjecture that for generalized Sierpinski carpets and similar fractals and the condition $wBE(\kappa)$ is valid for some $ \kappa > (d_W-d_H)_+ $. \end{conjecture} Note that this conjecture together with Theorem~\ref{estimate kappa alpha} implies that $ \kappa \leqslant d_W-d_H + d_{tH}-1 $, which makes the following question natural and important. \begin{open question} Investigate under which conditions $wBE(d_W-d_H + d_{tH}-1)$ holds true and Assumption~\ref{assumpt:wBEatcrit} is satisfied. \end{open question}
+We believe equality holds in \eqref{e-SC-a*} for $\alpha_1^*$ and post an open question about the weak Bakry-\'Emery estimate at criticality.
+Note that, if $1<d_S=2\frac{d_H}{d_W}<2$, proving $wBE(\kappa)$ for $ \kappa > d_W-d_H $ would involve improving the H\"older continuity estimates for harmonic functions in~\cite{BB89,BB99,Ba98}.
+Improved H\"older continuity estimates for harmonic functions on the classical two dimensional Sierpinski carpet are strongly supported by numerical calculations in \cite{REU}. \begin{conjecture} We conjecture that for generalized Sierpinski carpets and similar fractals and the condition $wBE(\kappa)$ is valid for some $ \kappa > (d_W-d_H)_+ $. \end{conjecture} Note that this conjecture together with Theorem~\ref{estimate kappa alpha} implies that $ \kappa \leqslant d_W-d_H + d_{tH}-1 $, which makes the following question natural and important. \begin{open question} Investigate under which conditions $wBE(d_W-d_H + d_{tH}-1)$ holds true and Assumption~\ref{assumpt:wBEatcrit} is satisfied. \end{open question}